SOBotics/FireAlarm/README.md

-# chatbot
+# Fire Alarm

-This is a simple Stack Exchange chatbot in C.
+Fire Alarm is a chatbot created in C.

 It monitors new/edited posts for ones that match filters for low-quality posts.